Ocean 115 - Introduction to Oceanography » Spring 2021 » Final Exam

 Why can seawater hold many times more carbon dioxide than either nitrogen or oxygen at saturation?

-D. Carbon dioxide is not used in photosynthesis.
+D. Carbon dioxide is used in mineral formation.

 E. Carbon dioxide combines chemically with water to form carbonic acid.